-How to Recover Lost Space on a USB Drive
+How to Recover Lost Space on a USB Flash Drive

 Recover Lost Space on a USB Drive (Windows)

-To recover lost space on a USB flash drive and gain access to the missing storage space; you can assign a new volume and drive letter to the remaining unallocated space.
-Then format that space with a new file system.
-Here's How:
+To recover lost space on a USB flash drive, use Windows Disk Management to create a new volume from the unallocated space.
+Assign a drive letter to the new volume, then format it with a file system of your choice.
+Here’s how:

 1. Access the Windows run box by pressing the Win+R keys.
 Then type diskmgmt.msc and press Enter to open Disk Management.